winlover32/HoneygainPot/README.md

     - cron: '0 22 * * *' # UTC Time
 ```

-## Note
+> [!NOTE]

-GitHub Actions schedules can sometimes be delayed by up to 15 minutes due to high demand, so don’t worry!
+> GitHub Actions schedules can sometimes be delayed by up to 15 minutes due to high demand, so don’t worry!

 ## Thanks to
 - [MrLolf](https://github.com/MrLoLf/) for [HoneygainAutoClaim](https://github.com/MrLoLf/HoneygainAutoClaim)